None but the Lonely Heart (film): Production

-None but the Lonely Heart and Sylvia Scarlett (1935) were the only two films in which Cary Grant used a Cockney accent, though that was not his original accent, as he was originally from Bristol.
+None but the Lonely Heart, Gunga Din (1939) and Sylvia Scarlett (1935) were the only films in which Cary Grant used a Cockney accent, though that was not his original accent.
+He was originally from Bristol.

 RKO Pictures head Charles Koerner bought Richard Llewellyn's book as a starring vehicle for Cary Grant.
 Koerner also suggested that playwright Clifford Odets direct the picture.
 This was the first feature film Odets directed, and he would direct only one other picture during his career, The Story on Page One (1959).
 To secure Ethel Barrymore's availability to complete her scenes, RKO had to pay all the expenses incurred by temporarily closing the play The Corn Is Green, in which she was starring on Broadway.

 According to The Hollywood Reporter, the East End London road set in this film was the largest and most complete external set constructed inside a sound stage at that time.
 The set measured 800 feet long and extended the length of two sound stages.